 In this unit we will provide you with the skills and knowledge you need to successfully manage the resource needs of your organisation.

-Advise on Resource Requirements
+Advising on Resource Requirements

 As with most aspects of running an organisation the resources that it uses in its day to day operations cost money; they are an expense that cannot directly be recovered through sales to customers.
 They are, however, necessary in order that the organisation can function efficiently.